Contact - C Peters - Head of Design and Technology - email@example.com

 - Design and Technology is delivered in the context of the designed and manufactured world.
 The decision making and action taking that students engage in will enable them to produce products, concepts, systems or environmental outcomes.
 Students take ownership of their world and in doing so seek to improve it through enquiry and exploration.
 The benefits of this to students enable them to contribute to culture, society and industry.

 Our subject is exciting and relevant and gives students the tools to be resourceful and self managing.
-Listed below are the characteristics of Technology teaching that we encourage at all times with our pupils in all key stages.
+Below are the characteristics of Design Technology that we encourage at all times with our students in all key stages.

 We encourage DESIGN TECHNOLOGISTS to: